SenseLogic/LINGUI/README.md

 ### Translation constants

-A translation constant has a quoted name, and is defined by a single line expression.
+A translation constant is a quoted string.

+It is only declared in actual language classes, and defined by a single line expression which is evaluated only once.

-Its translation will be evaluated once, and stored inside the translation dictionary of each language.
+The resulting translation of this evaluation is stored inside the translation dictionary of its language class.

-### Translation functions

-Functions can have parameters and declare local variables.

-The function result is the concatenation of its evaluated expressions, accumulated inside an implicit `result` translation variable, unless the function :

-*   has a single-line definition starting with `"`;
-*   declares a `result` variable;
-*   uses a `return` statement.

-### Type prefixes

-The type of the functions, parameters and variables is defined by their declaration prefix :

-*   none : string
-*   `!` : boolean
-*   `#` : integer
-*   `%` : real
-*   `:` : translation

 ### Function statements